TheDansmod/financial-multiagent-rag/private_README.md

 3. See possible chunking strategies below - I will be going with Parent Document approach.
 After converting the HTML to markdown since Llama 3.1 and similar LLMs are heavily trained on markdown
 4. Installed `pip install beautifulsoup4 markdownify lxml` to parse the HTML data into markdown with the superior lxml library backend for bs4
 5. There were some div tags present in the markdown, I wrote some code to clean them up.
 Function used: `utils.clean_edgar_markdown`
+6. Added a function to split the markdown with metadata and add the splits into a vector db after embedding.
+Function used: `utils.generate_qdrant_db`.
+I have also incorporated hydra configuration manager into this with the compose API since I might actually invoke utils from a main file.

 ### The SEC 10K document: